ctphoenix/Python-Course-Material/chapter10.md

 ---
 title       : Case Study 7 - Movie Analysis, Part 2 - Modeling
-description : The [Movie Database](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [IMDB](http://www.imdb.com/) is a database of 5000 movies catalogued by [IMDB](http://www.imdb.com/).
-The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this Case Study, we will use this dataset to predict whether any information about a movie can predict how much money a movie will make.
-We will also attempt to predict whether a movie will make more money than is spent on its budget.
+description : The [movie dataset on which this case study is based](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [The Movie Database (TMDb)](https://www.themoviedb.org/?language=en).
+The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this case study, we will use this dataset to determine whether any information about a movie can predict the total revenue of a movie.
+We will also attempt to predict whether a movie's revenue will exceed its budget.
+In Part 2, we will use the dataset prepared in Part 1 for an applied analysis.

 --- type:NormalExercise lang:python xp:100 skills:2 key:bc061bf4aa
 ## Exercise 1